 To learn more, read our post How to Knit Ribbing.

 It’s fun to discover new decorative knit stitches.
 The beauty of decorative stitches is that they’re all built on knitting and purling.
 The trick is just to know which order to knit them in!
 One of my favorites is the left twist stitch, pictured above.
 Like most decorative stitches, it looks way more complicated than it actually is.
 These stitches are especially handy when you’ve grown tired of garter or stockinette stitches and want to play around with a new pattern.

 Ever noticed knitted pieces with those beautiful twists and turns in it?
 That’s a cable, and it’s created using a cable needle.
 Slip your stitches onto the cable needle, let it fall to the front or back, knit the next few stitches, then knit the stitches off the cable needle.
 That will make the stitches cross over.

 Cables can be as complicated as the ones in the Saxon Braid Cabled Cap seen above or as simple as a single twist.
 If you can knit and purl, you’re ready to try cabling!
-Get expert help with your knitting in Bluprint’s Custom Cabled Pullovers class with Carla Scott.
+Get expert help with your knitting in Craftsy’s Custom Cabled Pullovers class with Carla Scott.

 Nope, we’re not talking about the brioche pastry here.
 Another reversible stitch, brioche results in ridges that look similar to ribbing.
 Flip the scarf over and the texture will be exactly the same on the other side, except the colors will be reversed.
 Pretty, right?

-The Jacki Revisited Icelandic Pattern by Bluprint instructor Nancy Marchant is a gorgeous example of brioche stitching.
+The Jacki Revisited Icelandic Pattern by Craftsy instructor Nancy Marchant is a gorgeous example of brioche stitching.
 You can get brioche tips straight from Nancy when you enroll in her class Explorations in Brioche Knitting.